Gifu Prefecture: Prefectural symbols

 Gifu's symbol comes from the first character gi (岐) of its Japanese name, written in a stylized script, surrounded by a circle, which represents the peace and harmony of the prefectural citizen.
 It was chosen by contest in 1932.

 The prefectural logo (see right) expands from the red dot into the center to the outer two lines and, finally, the yellow plain.
 This symbol was chosen in 1991 for the development and expansion of the prefecture.

-The prefecture also has two plants (the milk vetch and the Japanese yew) and two animals (the snow grouse and the ayu) as symbols.
+The prefecture also has two plants (the milk vetch (renge) and the Japanese yew) and two animals (the snow grouse and the ayu) as symbols.
 The milk vetch was chosen in 1954, because the prefecture is well known for its abundance of blooming milk vetch each spring.
 The yew was chosen in 1966, because it is the tree used to make ornamental scepters for the emperor, many of which came from the Hida district.
 The snow grouse was chosen in 1961, as the birds live up in the Japanese alps and is a nationally protected species.
 Ayu were chosen in 1989, because the fish is found in many prefectural rivers and is prized for its sweet taste.